Tim-xD/WallpaperGetter/README.md

 ## Installation

-Download the python file and install some python libraries using this command :
+Download the python file and install some python libraries using this command:
 ```bash
 pip install argparse user_agent
 ```